Avuxo/hitagi-script/README.md

 # Hitagi-script

-Hitagi-Script is a parallelized *booru scraper written in Rust
+Hitagi-Script is a high-performance *booru scraper written in Rust